Skip to content

 Protein Intake Recommendations Table

-Fat loss (default)1.2–1.6 g/kg0.8–1.0 g/lbSupports appetite control and lean mass retention during energy restriction (Leidy, 2015).
+Fat loss / weight loss (default)1.2 to 1.6 g/kg0.8 to 1.0 g/lbSupports appetite control and lean mass retention during energy restriction (Leidy, 2015).
 Higher intakes are commonly recommended during calorie restriction to preserve lean mass (Jäger et al., 2017).

-Active maintenance / body recomposition1.8–2.0 g/kg0.8–0.9 g/lbProvides a functional buffer above the RDA to support satiety, strength, and long-term body composition outcomes (Layman, 2015).
+Active maintenance / body recomp1.8 to 2.0 g/kg0.8 to 0.9 g/lbProvides a functional buffer above the RDA to support satiety, strength, and long-term body recomposition outcomes.
+Body recomp (losing fat while gaining or maintaining muscle) requires protein above 1.6 g/kg to be effective (Layman, 2015).

-Muscle gain (lifting regularly)1.8–2.4 g/kg0.8–1.1 g/lbEvidence-based range for maximizing training adaptations in resistance-trained individuals; benefits increase up to about 1.6 g/kg for many lifters, with some individuals benefiting from higher intakes (Morton et al., 2018).
+Muscle gain (lifting regularly)1.8 to 2.4 g/kg0.8 to 1.1 g/lbEvidence-based range for maximizing training adaptations in resistance-trained individuals; benefits increase up to about 1.6 g/kg for many lifters, with some individuals benefiting from higher intakes (Morton et al., 2018).

-Very lean, aggressive cut, or high training volume2.0–2.6 g/kg0.9–1.2 g/lbHigher protein intakes may better preserve lean mass during aggressive dieting, especially in lean resistance-trained individuals (Helms et al., 2014).
+Very lean, aggressive cut, or high training volume2.0 to 2.6 g/kg0.9 to 1.2 g/lbHigher protein intakes may better preserve lean mass during aggressive dieting, especially in lean resistance-trained individuals (Helms et al., 2014).

 How to use the table: pick the row that matches your current goal, then multiply your body weight by the range.